n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.clearbit.md

+---
+title: Clearbit node - n8n Documentation
+description: Documentation for the Clearbit node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Clearbit

 The Clearbit node allows you to automate work in Clearbit, and integrate Clearbit with other applications. n8n has built-in support for a wide range of Clearbit features, including auto-completing and looking up companies and persons.